Friday, July 31, 2020

 Friday, July 24, 2020

-Between the utopian philosophers and the normal philosophers there is a fundamental difference: the utopians almost never perceive ordinary human beings, they see only the idealized man who is fit to inhabit their utopia; the normal philosophers, on the other hand, see naturally and with a certain simplicity of heart into the lives of other human beings.
+Between the utopian philosophers and the normal philosophers there is a fundamental difference.
+The utopians cannot perceive ordinary human beings.
+They see only the idealized man who is fit to inhabit their utopia.
+The normal philosophers see the world as it is and with a certain simplicity of heart they reflect upon the life of people in their society.
 The utopian philosopher’s vision is abstract and idealized, while the normal philosopher’s vision is historical and real.

 Posted by Anoop Verma at 6:33:00 PM

 Free speech for whom?—Free speech is a value only for those who have the will, passion, and knowledge to speak against the cultural, political, and economic centers of power.
-The ordinary man is not concerned about freedom of speech; he is focused on things like his source of income, security of his property, the wellbeing of his family, and the welfare of his neighborhood.
-When you fight for free speech, you are not fighting for the masses; you are fighting for a small coterie of intellectuals, politicians, and activists who have political and cultural agendas, and it’s not necessary that all of these intellectuals and politicians care for the masses—often the worst elements of society are the beneficiaries of free speech culture: nihilists, immoralists, anarchists, nazis, communists, and fascists.
+The ordinary man is not concerned about freedom of speech.
+He is focused on things like his source of income, security of his property, the wellbeing of his family, and the welfare of his neighborhood.
+When you fight for free speech, you are not fighting for the masses.
+You are fighting for a small coterie of intellectuals, politicians, and activists who have political and cultural agendas, and it is not necessary that all of these intellectuals and politicians care for the masses.
+Often the worst elements of society are the beneficiaries of free speech culture: nihilists, immoralists, anarchists, nazis, communists, and fascists.